ISL 2018-19: Erik Paartalu's absence likely to affect Bengaluru FC's performance | Goal.com

 Australian midfielder Erik Paartalu has been an integral part of the Bengaluru FC squad since last season and is one of the most important players in the side.

-'Big E’ as he is fondly called by Bengaluru fans, Paartalu has been a towering figure in the Blues' midfield ever since he came to India.
-His services at the centre of the park have been indispensable, be it under Albert Roca or Carles Cuadrat, which has prompted the team management to offer him a contract extension.
+'Big E’ as he is fondly called by Bengaluru fans, Paartalu has been a towering figure in the Blues' midfield.
+His services at the centre of the park have been indispensable, be it under Albert Roca or Carles Cuadrat, which prompted the management to offer him a contract extension last summer.

-Unfortunately for Bengaluru, Paartalu has now been sidelined with an injury which he suffered on February 9 in a game against rivals Chennaiyin FC.
-The injury was serious enough for the club management to actually seek a replacement for him.
-And in came Spanish midfielder Alejandro Barrera Garcia on a short term deal.
+Unfortunately for Bengaluru, Paartalu has now been sidelined with an injury which he suffered on February 9 in a game against Chennaiyin FC.
+The management were forced to seek a replacement for him and Spanish midfielder Alejandro Barrera Garcia was brought in on a short term deal.

 The Blues boss Carles Cuadrat has also expressed his concern when he said, “Losing Erik Paartalu ahead of games that will decide the season for us has been a big blow.
 He was crucial in our midfield and his winning character helps us in the tough games.
 But we have to accept the circumstances and move on.”

-Paartalu's work allows Bengaluru’s creative midfielder Dimas Delgado a lot of liberty to manoeuvre in the attacking third.
+Paartalu's dirty job in midfield allows Dimas Delgado a lot of liberty to manoeuvre in the attacking third.

-In Paartalu’s absence, Harmanjyot Khabra has attempted to step in at times this season.
+In Paartalu’s absence, Harmanjot Khabra has attempted to step in at times.
 Even though Khabra offered the best he could as a deep-lying midfielder, he has struggled to fill in the big boots of the Australian.

+Paartalu is also threatening in set-pieces and has an eye for key goals.
+He was instrumental for the Blues in both the games against ATK this season.
+Notably, it was his introduction at half-time which changed Bengaluru's home tie against Delhi Dynamos in the Blues' favour.

-Bengaluru have brought on board Alejandro Barrera but it is always a gamble when you bring in a new player on a short term deal.
-The player has just joined the club and it will be unfair to demand great performances from the Spanish midfielder right from the word go, like how Xisco Hernandez struggled initially before finding his bearings.
+Though Barrera has been roped in as cover, it is always a gamble when you bring in a new player on a short term deal.
+The player has just joined the club and it will be unfair to demand great performances right from the word go, like how Xisco Hernandez struggled initially before finding his bearings.

 Only time will tell how costly the Aussie's absence will prove to Bengaluru FC, especially with the impending play-offs.